coumbaya/lift/README.md

 ## Install LIFT's dependencies

-LIFT is implemented in Java 1.7 and known to run on Debian GNU/Linux and OS X. In order to install packages and dependencies related to LIFT, you need to execute **installDepends.sh** or **installDepends.py**.
+LIFT is implemented in Java 1.7 and known to run on Debian GNU/Linux and OS X. In order to install packages and dependencies related to LIFT, you need to execute  **installDepends.py**.
 This script will install:

    1. CouchDB: A Database for the Web